 Funding Conservation and Research

-One big reason why visiting DVFC is expensive is that it’s not just a tourist spot – it's a centre for research and conservation.
-Scientists have been studying the rainforest here for over 30 years to understand how it works and why it’s so important for the planet.
+DVFC isn't just a tourist destination, it's one of the world's most important living laboratories.
+Researchers and conservationists have been studying the rainforest here for over 30 years to understand how it works and why it’s so important for the planet.

 Remote Location and Challenging Access

 Danum Valley is located deep within Sabah’s rainforests, far from urban centres.
-Getting there involves navigating rugged terrain and remote roads, requiring specialised 4WD vehicles that are equipped to handle the challenging conditions.
+Getting there involves navigating rugged terrain and remote roads, requiring specialised 4WD vehicles that are equipped to handle the challenging conditions and are regularly maintained for both safety and environmental compliance.

 Keeping these roads usable and ensuring safe access is expensive.
 On top of that, scientists studying the area have shown how conservation efforts must balance protecting the environment with making it accessible to people.